paht2005/mini-AI-Agent-Chatbot-with-Flet/README.md

-# 🤖 AI Agent Chat — Powered by Ollama, LangChain & Flet (Python)
+# 🤖 AI Agent Chat — Powered by Ollama, LangChain with Flet UI (Python)

 A modern AI-powered chat interface built with [Flet UI](https://flet.dev/), integrated with [Ollama](https://ollama.ai/) LLMs and enhanced by [LangChain](https://www.langchain.com/).
 This project demonstrates a complete conversational AI agent with interactive animations, context-aware prompting, and real-time user interaction — all running locally.